What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Seamless Connectivity via Distributed MLO

-Although mobility support has not been a primary focus in previous Wi-Fi standards, devices roaming between APs is a major cause of Wi-Fi link unreliability.
-The new multi-link architecture offers a high degree of flexibility, which can improve mobility in Wi-Fi\,8.
-One way to leverage this flexibility is through a new \emph{distributed} MLO framework, where logical APs under the control of the same MLD entity can be non-co-located rather than implemented in the same physical device.
-While this approach requires coordination and communication among the different distributed APs under the same multi-link instance, it creates a distributed \emph{virtual cell} where a device's mobility is handled by activating multiple links from different distributed APs (Fig.~\ref{fig:WiFi8Features}, leftmost).
-This approach ensures a nomadic device is seamlessly connected to at least one link, embedding native roaming support into MLO and significantly improving the connection's reliability.
+To improve mobility support, one of the major sources of unreliability in Wi-Fi, 802.11bn has the possibility to extend the just described multi-link architecture towards a distributed framework, where APs under the control of the same MLD entity do not necessary have to be co-located on the same physical hardware.
+This approach creates a distributed virtual cell where a device’s mobility is seamlessly handled by enabling multiple links to be concurrently activated from different distributed APs, thus ensuring that a nomadic device is always connected to at least one link, effectively embedding native roaming support into 802.11bn and significantly improving the connection’s reliability.